DigitalPublishingToolkit/ToD35TheAgeOfTotalImages/md/04introduction.md

 aesthetic product, having a long-lasting purpose of musealization, but also a functional, and use- or purpose-oriented one.
-Images travel between one and other machine to produce a deep learning conclusion, or to select images. [^26] In order to explain the intentionality of the machine image, Friedrich Kittler used concept of the ‘operational images,’ while Vilém Flusser referred to ‘technical images,’ which are themselves the end of linearity of history, existing on the basis of the text.[^27] Operational images or ‘image acts’ as Horst Bredekamp has named them, are used in data collecting, analyzing, reconstructing and visualization.[^28] And it is not only photography, but also the other means of visual representations that are failing to become fixed products but are rather becoming that what Marta Jecu names catalytic, or trajectory entities.[^29] Photography and photography-based technologies have become expanded the function of the medium for storing visual memories, an immediate memorizing tool itself, or even a tool of a complex information storage.
+Images travel between one and other machine to produce a deep learning conclusion, or to select images. [^intro_26] In order to explain the intentionality of the machine image, Friedrich Kittler used concept of the ‘operational images,’ while Vilém Flusser referred to ‘technical images,’ which are themselves the end of linearity of history, existing on the basis of the text.[^intro_27] Operational images or ‘image acts’ as Horst Bredekamp has named them, are used in data collecting, analyzing, reconstructing and visualization.[^intro_28] And it is not only photography, but also the other means of visual representations that are failing to become fixed products but are rather becoming that what Marta Jecu names catalytic, or trajectory entities.[^intro_29] Photography and photography-based technologies have become expanded the function of the medium for storing visual memories, an immediate memorizing tool itself, or even a tool of a complex information storage.
 In addition, they have become an active agent which creates several types of visualities by rendering new from old visual information.

-Nonhuman Photography
+##Nonhuman Photography

 For not being objects of ordinary human affairs and sciences, but trajectory objects, nonhuman photography is often not taken seriously